H1Jam/SpeedGauge/README.md

 # SpeedGauge
 This is a simple gauge for Android.
-The entire implemention has been done in Kotlin The main Kotlin file for this view is **GaugeView.kt** plus two image assets for the **needle** and the **wheel**.
+The entire implemention has been done in Kotlin.<br>
+The main Kotlin file for this view is **GaugeView.kt** plus two image assets for the **needle** and the **wheel**.

 <p float="left">